Battle of Sphacteria: Attack on Sphacteria

-Demosthenes had already been planning an attack on Sphacteria, as the difficulty of the circumstances his men were in had led him to doubt the viability of a prolonged siege.
-Moreover, a fire on the island, ignited by Spartan sailors lighting a fire to cook a meal away from the crowded confines of Pylos, had denuded the island of vegetation and allowed Demosthenes to examine both the contours of the island and the number and disposition of the defenders.
+Demosthenes had already been planning an attack on Sphacteria, as the difficult living conditions of his army led him to doubt the viability of a prolonged siege.
+Moreover, Spartan sailors trying to cook a meal outside the crowded confines of Pylos had inadvertently caused a fire which denuded Sphacteria of vegetation, allowing Demosthenes to examine both the contours of the island and the number and disposition of the defenders.
 Seeing that only thirty Spartans were detailed to guard the southern end of the island, away from Pylos, Demosthenes landed his 800 hoplites on both the seaward and landward sides of the island one night.
 The Spartan garrison, thinking that the Athenian ships were only mooring in their usual nightly watch posts, was caught off guard and massacred.
 At dawn, the remainder of the Athenian force streamed ashore; these included some 2,000 light troops (psiloi) and archers (toxotai) and some 8,000 rowers from the fleet, armed with whatever weapons could be found.

 The Spartans, under their commander Epitadas, attempted to come to grips with the Athenian hoplites and push their enemies back into the sea, but Demosthenes detailed his lightly armed troops, in companies of about 200 men, to occupy high points and harass the enemy with missile fire whenever they approached.
 When the Spartans rushed at their tormentors, the light troops, unencumbered by heavy hoplite armor, were easily able to run to safety; dust and ash from the recent fire, stirred up by the commotion, further contributed to the Spartans' predicament by obscuring their attackers from their sight.
 Unable to make any headway, the Spartans withdrew in some confusion to the northern end of the island, where they dug in behind their fortifications and hoped to hold out.
 A stalemate took hold for some time, with the Athenians trying unsuccessfully to dislodge the Spartans from their strong positions.
-At this point, the commander of the Messenian detachment in the Athenian force, Comon, approached Demosthenes and asked that he be given troops with which to move through the seemingly impassable terrain along the island's shore.
-His request was granted, and Comon led his men into the Spartan rear through a route that had been left unguarded on account of its roughness.
+At this point, Comon, the commander of the Messenian detachment in the Athenian force, asked Demosthenes for troops to lead through the seemingly impassable terrain along the island's shore.
+His request was granted, and Comon's men reached the Spartan rear through a route that had been left unguarded on account of its roughness.
 When he emerged with his force, the Spartans, in disbelief, abandoned their defenses; the Athenians seized the approaches to the fort, and the Spartan force stood on the brink of annihilation.